DFFlanders/cloud-app-labs/cloud-application-engineer.md

 # Job Description Examples:

 What kinds of companies are want to hire 'AppEng' in the real world, right now?
 Job Applications with the title of "Application Engineer' have appeared from:

  1. Intel (Q1 & Q2 2016)
  2. YouTube (Q1 2016)
  3. Cisco (Q2 2016)
  4. Hewlett Packard (Q3 2016)
  5. IBM (Q3 2016)

-## Job Overview:

-Below are some common criteria which companies might use as part of a job application to hire a 'Cloud Application Engineer':

-The primary aim of Applicaiton Engineer at our company/institution will be to scale up our most popular applications so that they are more efficient, thereby resulting in greater productivity of our most significant asset: the collective intelligence of the company both humans and machines.
-Accordingly, the AppEng will continually have (and further seek out) the following skillsets as part of their job (which is one of continous learning):

- - The 'Usability Expert' (UXer) will regularly provide feedbak on the features
- -
- - awareness and emotional intelligence for the range of expert skills available for their use and consultation.
- - leadership
- - consultative

-Application Developer Technical Skills
- -

-Usability Skills:

 # Examples of 'Cloud Application Engineering' job advertisements, CVs/Resumes and other related documentation:

 Below you'll find wording which I've adapted from _real_ job descriptions as per the above list of companies: